Mohamad-Hussein/speech-assistant/README.md

 - Add optimizations suggested by HuggingFace
 - Add the option to use whatever key bind of the user's choosing (GUI)
 - Add GUI
+-
 - Make Dockerfile for containers

 ## Future features
 - Add sequential inference, for transcription as you talk
+- Add choice of direct connection to ChatGPT API, local LLM, or AutoGPT

 ## Issues to solve
 - Current pressed values save capital letters (somewhat fixed, current pressed down var cleared once pressing hotkey)(key_listener.py)
 - Fix this warning: